CS-300 / 6 credits

 By the end of the course, the student must be able to:

-• Identify and manage key components of database and operating systems
+• Identify and understand key components of database systems

-• Choose or critique design choices for DB and OS system software
+• Choose or critique design choices for DB software

 • Express application information requirements and model the data of an application